infor-design/enterprise/components/stepchart/stepchart-api.md

 ### updated

-Update the chart with the current settings.
+Update the chart with the current options.

 ### destroy